Progressive Field

 • The staff struggles a bit to keep the food service areas clean

 On that last point, it was definitely concerning that on multiple occasions we found the staff really not keeping on top of the cleanliness of the food service areas.
-Granted, this club can be really high traffic, but that’s not really an excuse: the busier it is, the more staff they should be able to justify to keep the place clean.
+Granted, this club can be high traffic, but that’s not a good excuse: the busier it is, the more staff they should be able to justify to keep the place clean.
 There is often trash on the floor throughout the club, and the food stations simply need to be maintained when you have a thousand people grubbing at them.

 But despite that, we still think this is a great seating option, especially if you can get it at a fair price.
 And you often can.
 For many games, the Guardians will price these tickets starting at under $100, and we think that is a completely fair price given the quality of the seat location, and both the variety and quality of the food.